-In order to enable Unicheck in Google Classroom, there are a few steps to follow: (1) the Google Classroom administrator creates a corporate account at Unicheck.com, (2) then they set up a new integration, and (3) the Google Classroom administrator configures the settings to align with student and teacher needs.
+In order to enable Unicheck in Google Classroom, there are a few steps to follow.
+First, the Google Classroom administrator creates a corporate account at Unicheck.com, Then they set up a new integration.
+Finally, the Google Classroom administrator configures the settings to align with student and teacher needs.

 As students submit their assignments, Unicheck’s similarity reports are generated and sent to the teacher’s inbox.
 In addition to doc and .docx files, Unicheck is compatible with almost any text file format, including rtf, .odt, .html, .pdf, .ppt, and .pptx.
-This means users can continue using file formats they are used to including in their workflow.
+This means users can continue using file formats they are typically include in their workflow.

 In addition to providing a percentage of which part of a text is similar to something else, the text parts that are not original to the document are displayed in yellow.
 All links then go to matching sources provided in the list next to the text.
-The citations and references are also color coded and don’t affect the overall rate of similarities detected.
+The citations and references are also color coded.
+They don’t affect the overall rate of similarities detected.

-Adding to the list of to the features mentioned above, Unicheck also has a deep search which uses real-time web indexing so all the sources present in the report will be valid and contain updated information.
+Adding to the list of to the features mentioned above, Unicheck also has a deep search.
+This deep search uses real-time web indexing.
+So all the sources present in the report will be valid and contain updated information.
 There is also customization in Unicheck with the option to select how and when teachers will get similarity reports – all at once on the due date for an assignment, or one by one after each student makes a submission.

 If you’re looking for a plagiarism checker for Google Classroom, Unicheck has you covered.
 Visit their website to learn more!